Raynxxx/CS61B/homework/hw3/README.md

-~ number: 3
-~ title: Object-Oriented Programming
+# Homework 3: Object-Oriented Programming

 This homework is intended to reinforce various OOP concepts and give you more practice with linked lists before the midterm.
 Parts 2, 3, and 4 will cover material up through Friday's (Feb 13th) lecture.

-The solutions are available at [this link](../sol/hw3sol.zip).
+The solutions are available at [this link](https://berkeley-cs61b.github.io/public_html/materials/hw/sol/hw3sol.zip).
 The password on the zip file is "skeleton master".
 You can literally submit exactly the files in this hw if you wish, though I don't recommend it since you won't learn anything.

 Part 1: Basic inheritance exercises
 ----